 USWIC Board of Directors

-The USWIC Board of Directors consists of 12 volunteer members who will serve a 2-year term.
-The board will support the work of USWIC and provides mission-base leadership and strategic governance.
+The USWIC Board of Directors consists of 12 volunteer members who serve a 2-year term.
+The board of directors supports the work of USWIC and provides mission-base leadership and strategic governance.
 Every year, a number of seats open up for nominations.
 Members of our community will be elected to serve a 2-year term.

 Inaugural Board of Directors.

 Executive Team: The initial term limits should last until year 2023 elections.
 This will give the organization some stability and assurance that goals are being set and achieved during the implementation of the next Executive Committee and stability with the installation of the first of the Directors.